HomeBiogas Attends the UN Technology Fair

 The UN is specifically interested in using HomeBiogas in refugee camps where hundreds, or even thousands, of people live for what could become years.
 For rapid deployment projects, the UN needs something which can be easily and quickly installed and transported between sites.
 The HomeBiogas 2.0, which comes in a compact package and takes about 2 hours to install, offers an amazing solution to waste and energy infrastructure needs.
 What will likely start as a small project has the potential to turn into larger ones that can make an even greater impact in the communities that need it.
-This would not be HomeBiogas’ first time lending a helping hand – you can read more about their past projects by clicking here.
+This would not be HomeBiogas’ first time lending a helping hand.

 Yair and Alon of course brought along with them the HomeBiogas 2.0, the latest version of their backyard biogas appliance which is up to twice as efficient as its predecessor and a fraction of the cost.
 They claim that their booth was one of the busiest, even being visited by government officials from Yemen, Sudan, and Mali.
 HomeBiogas fell under the waste and water treatment category but their booth stood alongside companies from every field – cyber security, drones and helicopters, satellite technology, and water purification.